Skip to main content

 The previous configuration can be replicated multiple times for the same workflow and therefore several schedules can work in parallel.

-If the Schedules menu allows you to control future executions of scripts and workflows, you can check all past and future runs from the Runs tab ...
+If the Schedules menu allows you to control future executions of scripts and workflows, you can check all past and future runs clicking on Runs.
+This will lead you to the Runs menu, with a filtered view on your runnable.

 Runs menu